petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/other-examples/audit-logs-to-rules.md

    - Select `allowListTool.exe` from the [latest release page](https://github.com/Azure/GuestProxyAgent/releases/latest)
    - Direct download [link](https://github.com/Azure/GuestProxyAgent/releases/latest/download/allowListTool.exe)
 1. To build your allow list, launch the exe provided above.
 The tool will parse the ProxyAgentConnection logs and display the current privileges and identities on the VM.
 Then create roles and role assignments:
-   - To create a Role select a grouping of privileges and give the role a descriptive name.
+   - To create a Role, select a grouping of privileges and give the role a descriptive name.
-   - To create a Role Assignment select a role and a grouping of identities, these identities will be able to access the privileges grouped in that role.
+   - To create a Role Assignment, select a role and a grouping of identities, these identities will be able to access the privileges grouped in that role.
 Give the role assignment a descriptive name.

 ### Manually create Allowlist